DaleBinghamSoteriaSoft/cyrinae-portfolio-manager-scripts/scripts/README.md

 # CYRINAE Python3 Scripts

-Python, Pandas and other libraries to do higher level processing of cyber compliance, hygiene, and security data.
+This area contains Python, Pandas and other libraries to do higher level processing of cyber compliance, hygiene, and security data.
+The main scripts are listed below.
+And there are additional supplemental python scripts to support the higher level features we are generating here as well.

 Feel free to fork the repo, extend these, add on to them, and submit back for the entire community to use.

 ## Available Scripts
 The scripts available are below.
 And we have other ones copied from our GH public automation repo at https://github.com/SoteriaSoftwareLLC/openrmfpro-automation/ to show how you use them to do higher level work.